Griffon Nivernais

 Unique facts and fascinating details

-- The Griffon Nivernais is often referred to as the 'Chien de Pays' in its native region.
+- The Griffon Nivernais is often nicknamed the 'Chien de Pays' in its native France.

-- Despite their rugged appearance, they are known to be very gentle and devoted to their human companions.
+- Despite their rugged appearance, they are known to be very gentle and loyal with their human families.

-- They possess an incredibly keen sense of smell, allowing them to track game over vast distances.
+- They possess an incredibly keen sense of smell, making them excellent trackers even in difficult conditions.

 Frequently Asked Questions